Policies and Procedures

 Program Compliance and Complaint Procedures

-You may file a complaint if you believe that you or any student has experience harassment (sexual or other) or discrimination (ethic group, sex, age, color, sexual orientation and physical or mental disability), or if the program is noncompliant.
+You may file a complaint if you believe that you or any student has experienced harassment (sexual or other) or discrimination (ethic group, sex, age, color, sexual orientation and physical or mental disability), or if the program is noncompliant.
 TUSD encourages complainants to file their complaints with the school or District.
 However, complainants are not prohibited from submitting their complaint directly to the governmental agencies, which are charged with enforcing these rules.

 TUSD and THS are committed to a work and educational environment in which all individuals are treated with respect and dignity.
 Each student has the right to learn in a professional atmosphere that promotes equal educational opportunity and is free from discriminatory practices.
 Sexual harassment is a violation of Title IX of the Education Amendment Act of 1972, Title VII of the Civil Rights Act of 1964, and California Education Code Sections 210 through 214, inclusive.

 Therefore, the district strongly condemns, opposes, and prohibits sexual harassment of individuals, whether verbal, physical, or environmental, by anyone.
 Any student or employee who violates this policy will be subject to discipline up to and including expulsion or termination.
 The Title IX complaint manager for Tustin High School is Michelle Everitt, Assistant Principal, Discipline Office 714-730-7414 ext 87155.

 Sexual harassment is unwelcome sexual advance, questions for sexual favors, and other verbal or physical conduct of sexual nature, which occurs under any one of the following circumstances:

 • Submission to such conduct is made a term or condition of an individual’s status